kellybs1/IoTFaceSlapper/README.md

 # IoTFaceSlapper
-A device that allows people to hit things over the internet
+A device that allows people to hit things over a network

 https://youtu.be/6PhGe3AHHIw